 The landscape may seem familiar, having served as the motivation for the fictional city of Eyrie, but very few people are actually aware that Meteora exists.
 This is because the resident monks are doing their best to keep the site a secret.
 After all, their numbers have gone from 24 working monasteries to 6, since it’s nearly impossible to live a monk’s lifestyle while dealing with an influx of 3,000 to 4,000 visitors a day.

 There’s no escaping it–the secret’s out.
 And interest in the area has been growing exponentially since UNESCO declared the rocks a World Heritage Site in 1988.

 Once I saw a picture of this place, I knew I had to visit.
 The decision was an easy one given that I visited Athens in January, so an excursion to the Greek islands was out.

-If you’re interested in seeing this amazing, once in a lifetime location yourself, read on for everything you need to know to plan your visit!
+If you’re interested in seeing this amazing, once in a lifetime location, here’s everything you need to know to plan your visit!

 How to Get to Meteora

-I left from Athens train station at 8:27am and arrived at Kalambaka (the town at the bottom of the rocks of Meteora) at approximately 1:40pm.
-Note that while the departure time is strict, arrival is usually delayed by at least a half hour.
+I left from Athens at 8:27am and arrived at Kalambaka (the town at the bottom of the rocks of Meteora) at approximately 1:40pm, taking a little over 5 hours.
+Note that while the departure time is strict, the arrival estimate is usually delayed by at least a half hour.

 Panellinio.
 Panellinio.
 Panellinio!
 I cannot say this enough, hands down the best food I had my entire time in Greece.
 The moussaka came straight from heaven and they served the most amazing, melt-in-your-mouth lamb I’ve ever tasted.
 I went back here twice, that’s how good this place was!

-They have an open kitchen, so you can see the chefs working away, and I even had a chance to meet them.
-They are very friendly, no catering here.
-Everything is authentic and so delicious, just trust me and go, your taste buds will thank you.
+They have an open kitchen, so you can see the chefs working away, and I had a chance to meet them.
+They are hands-on, no catered or frozen meals here.
+Everything is authentic and fresh, just trust me and go, your taste buds will thank you.

 Tours of Meteora